yasiryagi/helpdesk/tokenomics/README.md

 If the user had instead chosen to exchange all their `1,500tJOY` in the first place, the would have locked in a value of `$150 USD`.
 Their actual choice however, resulted in having cashed in a total of `$102.9 USD`, with another `1,000` tJOY worth `$94.4 USD` at the prevailing rates, for a total of `$197.3 USD`.

 In practice, the system will be far more complex than what is outlined above.
-A spreadsheet will be made available for users to calculate their expected value, but for now, let's end with a slightly more elaborate example.
+For more precise calculations, please use [the spreadsheet](https://docs.google.com/spreadsheets/d/13Bf7VQ7-W4CEdTQ5LQQWWC7ef3qDU4qRKbnsYtgibGU/edit?usp=sharing).

 ### Example B